bitpay/bitcore-blog/contents/articles/transactionbuilder/index.md

 ### TransactionBuilder

-Without further do, here are some examples of using the new interfase for creating transactions:
+Without further do, here are some examples of using the new interface for creating transactions:

 Transaction generation and signing